 TIP: Click the links above to view the entity relationship diagrams (ERDs) for the HubSpot Marketing and Sales/CRM tables.

-There are 5 primary actions that will contribute toward MAR:
+There are four primary actions that contribute to MAR:

-- Hubspot API constraints regarding deleted data - Our HubSpot connector re-syncs several tables every day because the HubSpot API does not offer a mechanism to capture deletes.
+- HubSpot API constraints regarding deleted data.
+Our HubSpot connector re-syncs several tables every day because the HubSpot API does not offer a mechanism to capture deletes.
 By re-syncing these tables, we can infer deletes.
-Learn more in our HubSpot documentation around the tables we infer deletes from and their update frequency.
-These re-syncs increase consumption for HubSpot.
+Learn more about the tables we infer deletes from and their update frequency in our HubSpot documentation.
+These re-syncs increase MAR.

-- Syncing tables which contain data that may not be useful for your analysis from the configurable Hubspot schema page in the Fivetran UI
+- Syncing tables that contain data that may not be useful for your analysis

-- Before running your first historical sync, we recommend that you review the tables included in the standard Hubspot schema that Fivetran will create in the destination in the Schema page of the Fivetran UI.
-In the schema page, you can block any tables containing data that you do not need.
-This can help keep your MAR quantity down.
+Before you run your initial sync, we recommend that you review the tables included in the standard HubSpot schema that Fivetran will create.
+You can find this schema on the Schema tab of the Fivetran dashboard.
+On the Schema tab, you can block any tables containing data that you do not need, which helps you control your MAR.